RyannMx/Ignite-lab/README.md

 _____
 ## English version

->Project developed by @rockseat during Ignite-lab week, coded by min.
+>Project developed by @rockeseat during Ignite-lab week, coded by min.

 Using the best technologies available on the market.